johna-lee/johna-lee.github.io/index.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/powerbi load table.PNG)

 #### The Analysis
 Although the data has been extracted, loaded, transformed, and is ready for analysis, my job of finding an attacker is just beginning!
 The following bullet points highlight each stage of my analysis and the thought process behind it.
-Since I am familiar with pivot table formats, I chose a matrix table for my initial visualization.
+Since I am familiar with pivot table formats, I chose a matrix table for my initial visualization and added new visualizations during each step of the process.

 #### Initial Exclusion Criteria
 * **Player** – The first field added to the matrix was Player.